mhujer/jms-serializer-uuid/README.md

 This library allows you to serialize and deserialize [ramsey/uuid](https://github.com/ramsey/uuid) UUIDs when using [JMS Serializer library](https://github.com/schmittjoh/serializer).

-[There is a Symfony Bundle](https://github.com/mhujer/jms-serializer-uuid-bundle) for using this library in a Symfony application.

 Usage
 ----
 1. Install the latest version with `composer require mhujer/jms-serializer-uuid`